 • Working closely with various project stakeholders and government agencies on key multimodal as well as regional transportation issues that would likely have major social, economic and environmental impacts.

-Our engineers brought more than 18 years of career experience designing over hundred signalization projects with the complete Plans, Specifications and Construction Cost Estimates (PS&E’s), enabling our firm to deliver traffic signal design services ranging from new construction to retrofitting/modification design.
+Our engineers brought more than 18 years of career experience in transportation consulting services and civil engineering consultants services.
+These include designing over hundred signalization projects with the complete Plans, Specifications and Construction Cost Estimates (PS&E’s), enabling our firm to deliver traffic signal design services ranging from new construction to retrofitting/modification design.
 Our signal design service is a key and integrated component of our overall traffic engineering service capabilities that allows us to undertake projects from planning to construction.
 The design services are carried out in-house by our senior engineering staff/engineers who have the field and hands-on experience for practical designs, which has set us apart from many other firms due to the following reasons:

 Extensive Field Review: We do not solely rely on as-built plans for modification projects design, which often time become obsolete and fail to show subsequent signal modification work over the time.
 Our engineers and technicians conduct extensive site review to verify existing field conditions of traffic signal equipment prior to design, including underground checking for conduit runs and signal wiring.
 For new traffic signalization project, we also conduct detailed field investigation to review geometric constraints, traffic operations and safety issues, as well as potential utility conflicts as a result of signalization improvements.